aarobel/Surface-Expression-Of-Low-Basal-Friction/README.md

 	f.mat  |  Data structure  | Flexure point locations from Li and others (2022).
-We have added Polar Sterographic coordinates ('px' and 'py) and a boolean field, 'icerise', which describes whether we have identified the flexure point and slope break points lie on an ice rise (1) or on the ice sheet (0). ib_rise.mat  |  Data structure |  Select slope break point locations from Li and others (2022) which we have identified as residing within an ice rise. ib_sheet.mat  |  Data structure  | Select slope break point locations from Li and others (2022) which we have identified as residing within the ice sheet. sfc_dx  |  Double (matrix) | The partial derivative of the surface elevations in the x direction provided by BedMachine. sfc_dy  |  Double (matrix) | The partial derivative of the surface elevations in the y direction provided by BedMachine. bed_x  |  Double (matrix) | The Polar Stereographic x-coordinates aligning with the data in the sfc_dx and sfc_dy matrices. bed_y  |  Double (matrix) | The Polar Stereographic y-coordinates aligning with the data in the sfc_dx and sfc_dy matrices.
+We have added Polar Sterographic coordinates ('px' and 'py) and a boolean field, 'icerise', which describes whether we have identified the flexure point and slope break points lie on an ice rise (1) or on the ice sheet (0). ib_rise.mat  |  Data structure |  Select slope break point locations from Li and others (2022) which we have identified as residing within an ice rise. ib_sheet.mat  |  Data structure  | Select slope break point locations from Li and others (2022) which we have identified as residing within the ice sheet. sfc_dx.mat  |  Double (matrix) | The partial derivative of the surface elevations in the x direction provided by BedMachine. sfc_dy.mat  |  Double (matrix) | The partial derivative of the surface elevations in the y direction provided by BedMachine. bed_x.mat  |  Double (matrix) | The Polar Stereographic x-coordinates aligning with the data in the sfc_dx and sfc_dy matrices. bed_y.mat  |  Double (matrix) | The Polar Stereographic y-coordinates aligning with the data in the sfc_dx and sfc_dy matrices.

-- Outputs: The algorithm returns a data structure 'out' that shares findings for each flexure point in the dataset.
+- Outputs: The algorithm returns a data structure **out** that shares findings for each flexure point in the dataset.

 	Field  |  Data Type  |  Description
 	------------- | -------------  |  -------------